By FireRescue1 Staff

 LONDON — Working as a firefighter in London’s East End during the early 1970s was no easy ride.
-In a new book, “Call the Fire Brigade,” Allan Grice outlines what life was like as a firefighter in those days in one of the largest departments in the world — and how different things were to the modern day.
+In the book, “Call the Fire Brigade,” Allan Grice outlines what life was like as a firefighter in those days in one of the largest departments in the world — and how different things were to the modern day.

 “One of my first tasks was to master what, for me, was the biggest hurdle — hook ladders,” he says in the book.
 “These were so-called because of the curved bill at the top which clipped over window sills and enabled them to hang flush with the sides of buildings.”